·Research

 Figure 2.
 Information flow under a windowed sequence model versus self-attention.
 The windowed model has access only to a fixed local neighborhood; the attention mechanism has access to every prior token, weighted by learned relevance.
 For action chains that span dozens of heterogeneous steps, this is the difference between seeing the chain and seeing only the most recent link.

-The implication: agentic trajectories span dozens of steps across heterogeneous abstractions.
-A monitor that can only see a fixed local window cannot connect step 3 of the trajectory to step 30.
-A monitor with attention-style global aggregation can, in principle, learn that step 3 was the setup for step 30, even when the surface form of the two steps is unrelated.
+Agentic trajectories span dozens of steps across heterogeneous abstractions.
+A fixed local window cannot connect step 3 of a trajectory to step 30.
+Attention-style global aggregation can, in principle, learn that the earlier step set up the later one even when their surface forms are unrelated.

 3.4 Decision boundary